ValterIversen/Neural-Network-signature-classification/README.md

 ## Hi, this was the final project of my graduation.
 ## I hope you find something to help you.

-In the Documentation paste, you will find my article (Artigo.docx, written in Portuguese/Brazil).
+For all details, in the Documentation paste, you will find my article (Artigo.docx, written in Portuguese/Brazil).

 The project have the objective of training a neural network to identify if the user is registered to realize login.

-There actualy two project: one is a C++ project made in Visual Studio and another is a android/java project made in Android Studio, where the neural network is a cpp (C++) class who run in a NDK and is being called via JNI.
+Theres actualy two project: one is a C++ project made in Visual Studio and another is a android/java project made in Android Studio, where the neural network is a cpp (C++) class who run in a NDK and is being called via JNI.

 The C++ project was made for runing in a computer to training the neural network for performance reasons.
 To run it.
 You have to get your data in a txt in the next format: